Ompatel12-doce/Code_Ke_Aashiqz/README.md

 - While making game, it was very diificult for us to have a background.
 - We wanted to have an obstacle 'bomb' such that on encountering it, the snake dies and the game ends.

+## Steps to make this game

+- After having a detailed talk with Ankush sir regarding how to tackle this problem since it was our first time making a game, he suggested that how we should tackle this problem.
+- The first step was to make a point move on a horizontal line.
+- The next step was how to move the point on a